yogaraptor/choose-your-own-adventure/README.md

 1. Install Biome, our formatter/linter with `npm i`.
 2. Make your awesome change.
 3. Format and lint any changes with `npm run format` and `npm run lint`.
 This helps keep all the code in the same rough style.
+4. Check the unit tests pass with `npm test`.